guillermooo/sublime-undocs/source/file_management/file_management.rst

 .. _fm-projects-folders:

-You can add and remove folders to a project with the **Project** menu and the side bar's context menu.
+You can add and remove folders to/from a project using the **Project** menu or the side bar's context menu.
-Alternatively,
-you can drag a folder onto a window and it will be added automatically.
+If you drag a folder onto a Sublime Text window, it will be added to the project too.

 To save a project,
-go to **Project | Save Project As...**.
+go to **Project → Save Project As...**.

 To switch projects quickly,
 press :kbd:`Ctrl+Alt+P`.
 Using the menu,
 you can select **Projects | Recent Projects**.

-Project data are stored in JSON files with a *.sublime-project* extension.
+Project data is stored in JSON files with a ``.sublime-project`` extension.
-Wherever there's a *.sublime-project* file, you will find an ancillary *.sublime-workspace* file too.
+Wherever there's a ``.sublime-project`` file, you will find an ancillary ``.sublime-workspace`` file too.
-The second one is used by Sublime Text and you shouldn't edit it yourself.
+The second one is used by Sublime Text and you shouldn't edit it.

 Project files can define settings specific to that project.
 More information in the `official documentation`_.